Ricin: Terrorist use

-In 2018 and 2023 German police thwarted attempted ricin attacks by people supporting Islamist terrorist organisation Daesh (also calling itself Islamic State, IS), after tip-offs believed to have come from the US FBI.
+In 2018 and 2023 German police thwarted attempted ricin attacks, after tip-offs believed to have come from the US FBI.

+In 2025, security agencies in the Indian state of Gujarat arrested three Muslim men allegedly plotting a terrorist attack using ricin.

 In popular culture

 Ricin has been used as a plot device, such as in the television series Breaking Bad.

 The popularity of Breaking Bad inspired several real-life criminal cases involving ricin or similar substances.
 Kuntal Patel from London attempted to poison her mother with abrin after the latter interfered with her marriage plans.
 Daniel Milzman, a 19-year-old former Georgetown University student, was charged with manufacturing ricin in his dorm room, as well as the intent of "[using] the ricin on another undergraduate student with whom he had a relationship".
 Mohammed Ali from Liverpool, England, was convicted after attempting to purchase 500 mg of ricin over the dark web from an undercover FBI agent.
-He was sentenced, on 18 September 2015, to eight years imprisonment.
+He was sentenced on 18 September 2015 to eight years imprisonment.

-In the 2013 movie The Good Mother, a mother injects and feeds her daughters with ricin in a case of Munchausen by proxy; she is caught after a daughter dies.

-In the 2014 movie The Interview, a transdermal strip carrying ricin is used in a CIA plot to assassinate North Korean dictator Kim Jong-un via handshake.
+In Agatha Christie's 1929 short story The House of Lurking Death, ricin is used as a plot device.